 Know your triggers

-While are there no specific laws in position which stipulate the level of training and experience a counsellor or psychotherapist offering general talk therapy must have in order to treat psychosis, the National Institute for Health and Care Excellence (NICE) have issued guidelines which outline recommended psychological treatment.
+While are there no specific laws in position which stipulate the level of training and experience a counsellor or psychotherapist offering general talk therapy must have in order to treat psychosis, the National Institute for Health and Care Excellence (NICE) has issued guidelines that outline recommended psychological treatment.

 It is also important to note that counsellors and psychotherapists offering arts therapies such as music therapy and art therapy, must be registered by law with the Health and Care Professions Council (HCPC) in order to deliver these therapies to clients.